Selene02/GCD-Course_Project-April-2015/CodeBook.md

-##Code Book for run_analysis.R that creates tidy.txt
+#Code Book for run_analysis.R that creates tidy.txt

-##R version
 Creatd using R version 3.1.1 for Windows 7.
 Additional information on the original data is contained in OriginalCodeBook.md in this repository.
 You should read OriginalCodeBook.md first.

 ##The columns of tidy.txt are as follows:
 - Column 1:  ID is the individual identified as a number rannging from 1 to 30.